 - In the bowl of an electric mixer fitted with the wire attachment beat butter on medium speed until fluffy, about 30-40 seconds.

-- Scrape the bowl, and whisk in sugar, salt, baking powder and mint extract.
-Scrape the bowl as needed and beat until combined.
-Beat in the egg and when combined, replace the wire attachment with the paddle attachment and gently beat in flour.
-If the dough is too soft, add ½ cup of flour.
+Replace the wire attachment with the paddle attachment and gently beat in flour 1 cup at a time.
+If the dough is too soft, add a bit more flour.
 The dough must have the texture of play dough.

-- Divide the dough in half, and using a spatula, knead in the green food coloring in one half.
+Divide the dough in half, leave half in the bowl of the mixer and add another half to a separate large bowl.
+Using a spatula, knead in the green food coloring in the half that you added to the large bowl.

-- Add the remaining half to the bowl of a mixer and gently beat in cocoa powder until fully combined.
+To the dough that remaining in the mixer bowl, gently beat in cocoa powder until fully combined.

 - Roll dough into two balls, cover in plastic wrap and chill in the refrigerator for 10-15 minutes so its easier to work with.